fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 Althouth the OS should take care of deleting those files, it is adviced, that you clean up this data once in a while (e.g. on app start).

-You can access this directory using `path_provider` 9getTemporaryDirectory](https://pub.dev/documentation/path_provider/latest/path_provider/getTemporaryDirectory.html)
+You can access this directory using [path_provider](https://pub.dev/packages/path_provider) [getTemporaryDirectory](https://pub.dev/documentation/path_provider/latest/path_provider/getTemporaryDirectory.html)

-Alternatively, don't use `XFile.fromData` and instead write the data down to a `File` with a path before sharing it.
+Alternatively, don't use `XFile.fromData` and instead write the data down to a `File` with a path before sharing it, so you control when to delete it.

 ### Mobile platforms (Android and iOS)